MaximeCaty/LibBSC-for-.NET/README.md

 I've seen **over 98% reduction** on highly structured numerical datasets at level 3 🔥

-**Note:** Running via Azure Functions add the http transfer overher, in Business Central OnPrem also add inerop overhead and does not support multithread, reducing raw speed.
-Default Azure Function plan offer only 1 core.
+**Note:** Running via Azure Functions or from Business Central DLL reducing raw speed, due to interop overhead and http transfers.
+Business Central DLL interop does not support multithreading and default Azure Function plan offer only 1 core.

 ### Benchmarks